ek8203/CarND-MPC-Project/README.md

 #### Dealing with Latency

-After increasing the speed the oscillation issue had returned and I had to deal with the latency again.
-Too low `dt` value added oscillation and too high was increasing the vehicle offset.
-Using the vehicle model update equations, I added latency to the measurement data recieved from the simulator by predicting the vehicle `state` vector after `0.1 sec` timestep before feeding the MPC and increased the `dt` keeping the same elapsed time.
+I had to deal with latency in order to solve the oscillation issue at high vehicle speed.
+Using the vehicle model update equations, I added latency to the measurement data recieved from the simulator by predicting the vehicle `state` vector after `dt = 0.1` before feeding the MPC, thanks to the forum [post](https://discussions.udacity.com/t/how-to-incorporate-latency-into-the-model/257391).
+I also increased the timestep length to `1.25` while keeping the same elapsed time.
 That improved the vehicle control at higer speed.

 ### Issues